-SDI has a Risk Management Framework that is reviewed annually by the Audit Committee.
-The Risk Management Process that underlies this Framework sets a process for identifying, assessing, evaluating and monitoring SDI's key risks, primarily achieved via internal six-monthly Risk Workshops.
+SDI has a risk management framework ('Framework') that is reviewed annually by the Audit Committee.
+The risk management process that underlies this Framework sets a process for identifying, assessing, evaluating and monitoring SDI's key risks, primarily achieved via internal six-monthly risk workshops.
 Material business risks that could have an adverse impact on SDI's future financial prospects include the following:

-Sales of Amalgam products Amalgam sales currently represent approximately 26% of total sales and continues to show a decreasing sales trend as markets are moving to Aesthetic products.
-SDI has existing strategies and controls in place to increase the Company's focus on replacement products, but also to continue to promote its Amalgam products to lower socio-economic markets.

-Foreign exchange risk SDI exports approximately 90% of its products which are invoiced in various foreign currencies.
+Sales of Amalgam products Amalgam sales currently represent approximately 22.8% of total sales and continues to show a decreasing sales trend as markets are moving to Aesthetic products.
+SDI has existing strategies and controls in place to increase its focus on replacement products, but also to continue to promote its Amalgam products to lower socio-economic markets; and SDI exports approximately 90% of its products which are invoiced in various foreign currencies.
 The foreign currency exchange exposure is partially offset as SDI incurs approximately 54% of its operating expenses in foreign currencies.
-In addition to this, where possible the Company purchases raw materials in foreign currencies to further increase its natural hedge.
+In addition to this, where possible the consolidated entity purchases raw materials in foreign currencies to further increase its natural hedge.
 Hedging instruments are considered when net foreign currency cash flows are in surplus.